mrfdev/CMI/Resources/FAQ/cmi-library.md

 Yes, Zrips plugins require the latest CMI Lib to properly work, you need it, don't delete it.

-More information about CMI: https://www.zrips.net/cmi/
+More information about CMILib: https://www.zrips.net/cmilib/